Cutleast/Dynamic-Interface-Patcher/DOCUMENTATION.md

 # Patch folder structure

-The "Patch" folder has the same structure as the mod that gets patched.
+The root folder name should contain "DIP" for the patcher to auto detect it and the "Patch" folder has the same structure as the mod that gets patched.
 This includes BSA archives as folders.
 For example, to patch `racesex_menu.swf` from the RaceMenu mod the path of the respective JSON file looks like this:

 `<RaceMenu>/RaceMenu.bsa/interface/racesex_menu.json`